 Although HTTP proxies and HTTP tunnels both involve the transit of data, they are used and implemented differently:

-1. use: HTTP proxies are primarily used for forwarding HTTP requests, caching, and filtering, while HTTP tunnels are used for transporting non-HTTP traffic and are typically used to traverse firewalls.
+1. use: HTTP proxies are primarily used for forwarding HTTP requests, caching, and filtering, while HTTP tunnels are used for transporting non-HTTP traffic and are often used to traverse firewalls.

 2. implementation method: HTTP proxies forward HTTP requests and responses directly, while HTTP tunnels encapsulate traffic from other protocols in HTTP requests for transmission.